tamiliyer/tamil-iyer-rituals-customs/index.md

 7. Thavasam
 8. Griha Pravesham

+# Writing Template for each function/ ritual / custom

+## Name of the function/ ritual / custom

+1. Significance of the function / ritual / custom
+2. Expected Participants in the function
+3. Timings of the function
+4. Expected duties from the participants in the function

 ## Pregnant woman - Udhaka Shanthi

 1. Participants in the function - Husband of pregnant woman, parents from both families, sisters/brothers from both families, extended family, friends, elders